CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ### Campaign for sending Push Notification

-* Using the Intersection points, the backend creates a campaign by grouping the segments of each MMI to send the push notifications on the devices
+* A push campaign is created for each MMI grids having value greater than or equal to 3.

 # Setting up local development environment
 Before you start, ensure you have the following installed: